How about some BBQ? But what’s on the menu? Cedar plank steelhead please!

 Let the fish cook for about 15 minutes.
 Then its time to apply your sauce.

 Once its done, remove the fish from the grill, plank and all, and let cool.
-We serve with baby golden potatoes and some kind of vegetable, but that part’s up to you!
+We serve with baby golden potatoes or rice and a summer vegetable.

 If you haven’t already tried grilling on a cedar plank, give it a try and let me know what you think.
 You won’t be sorry.
 Even my kids, who are the pickiest eaters in the world, love it.
 We never have leftovers.